BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 int main()
 {
     const lefticus::Data some_data{};
-    return lefticus::calclate_things(some_data);
+    return lefticus::calculate_things(some_data);
 }
 ```

-now we have two defnintios, so we either get a compile time error if we try to use them, or a linkage error. this protects us from undefined behavior.
+now we have two definitions, so we either get a compile time error if we try to use them, or a linkage error. this protects us from undefined behavior.

 the downside is that we need to manually change the namespace. the inline namespace means that the name never shows up in the code. we can have multiple ABIs maintained at the same time.